be9/blog-eng/_drafts/2015-11-16-heroku-deployment.md

 What to say?
 A process involving many people should be apparent for everyone.
-That's why airports provide flight information on big screens, not restricting it to flight dispatcher's terminal!
+That's why airports provide flight information on big screens, not restricting it to a flight dispatcher's terminal!

 If we already are here, in this chat, let's also deploy here!
-And let all stages and the deployment result be obvious.
+And let all stages and the result of deployment be obvious.
 This story tells how I implemented such a scheme.

 Here's how it works in [Shuttlerock](https://www.shuttlerock.com)'s Slack channel: